tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ...
 ```

-As for `Functor` all instances of the Applicative type-class must satisfy certain laws, which again, are not checked by the compiler.
+As for `Functor` all instances of the Applicative type-class must satisfy certain laws, which again are not checked by the compiler.
 Applicative instances must comply with these laws to produce the expected behaviour.
 You can [read about the Applicative Laws](https://en.wikibooks.org/wiki/Haskell/Applicative_functors)
 if you are interested, but they are a little more subtle than the basic Functor laws above, and it is